cp-rep/Bottom/README.md

 ## How to Build Bottom
 Bottom uses the "CMake" utility for building the base program.
 - Type "make" while in Bottom's working directory to build.
-- Type "make clean" to clean up build files. "make clean" currently does not delete the executable in the ./Bottom/bin directory
+- Type "make clean" to clean up build files.

 ## Current Features and How to Use Them
 - the arrow keys allow scrolling left right up and down shifting the windows